aeternity/protocol/channels/virtual-state-channels.md

 Aeternity blockchain already has two-party State Channels built on a protocol level.
 They allow producing off-chain transactions.
 They allow not just exchanging tokens off-chain but also executing smart contracts.
-That results in them not consuming neither `gas`, nor `fee` for their exectution.
-Off-chain transactions also don't need on-chain confirmations so their speed is bound by participant's computing power and network bandwidth.
+That results in them not consuming either `gas`, nor `fee` for their execution.
+Off-chain transactions also don't need on-chain confirmations so their speed is bound by the involved parties' computing power and network bandwidth.
 This allows building cheap near real-time protocols while keeping the same amount of trustlessness the blockchain already provides.

-While this is already a great improvement to traditional blockchain solutions, participants are still expected to interact with the on-chain for certain milestone events: opening a channel, depositing or withdrawing tokens and closing a channel.
+While this is already a great improvement to traditional blockchain solutions, participants are still expected to interact with the chain for certain milestone events: opening a channel, depositing or withdrawing tokens and closing a channel.
 As with any on-chain transactions, the higher number of confirmations a transaction has, the better fork-safety it has.
-In the context of State Channels that results in big waiting times whenever the participants need to modify the on-chain.
+In the context of State Channels that results in long waiting times whenever the participants need to modify the on-chain.
 This is to be improved with the introduction of Virtual State Channels.